 The principle ne bis in idem (Article 4 of the CPC) states that no one shall be tried or punished again after he is proven guilty by a final and binding decision in a minor offence matter.
 Therefore, if a minor offence proceeding related to a particular minor offence has been ended by a final and binding decision on a minor offence matter, it is not possible to have another minor offence proceeding against the same person for the same offence.
-This right not to be tried or punished twice for the same minor offence is provided by some international instruments (International Covenant on Civil and Political Rights and Protocol No. 7 to the European Convention for the Protection of Human Rights and Fundamental Freedoms), and its breach is a reason for making a decision on halting a minor offence in the legal system of a country stronger, and is achieved by full compliance with the principle of having a final and binding decision on minor offence.
+This right not to be tried or punished twice for the same minor offence is provided by some international instruments (International Covenant on Civil and Political Rights2 and Protocol No. 7 to the European Convention for the Protection of Human Rights and Fundamental Freedoms3), and its breach is a reason for making a decision on halting a minor offence proceeding.
+This principle makes a legal certainty and confidence in the legal system of a country stronger, and is achieved by full compliance with the principle of having a final and binding decision on minor offence.